Dynamic Memory Allocation In C: Complete Guide

 • free()

-Let us examine what these functions are.
-Let’s also get to know how can we use the above 4 functions with the help of example codes.
+Let’s also get to know how we can use the above 4 functions with the help of example codes.

 #include<stdio.h>